MakeSoil/Public-Pages/faqs.md

 #### Transform Your Understanding

 Watching our food and yard scraps turn back into living soil (instead of just throwing them in the trash), completes an essential feedback loop which transforms our understanding and relationship with our surroundings.
-Not only does this boost our personal sense of wellbeing, but we also begin to realise more fully how our current system works as a whole, and the role we play in this system as individuals.
+Not only does this boost our personal sense of wellbeing, but we also begin to realize more fully how our current system works as a whole, and the role we play in this system as individuals.

 #### Regenerate The Planet